 Tradition is also what explains most academic publishing.
 Remember, I’m not talking about technology here: the publishing technology that PeerJ is using is available to every other publisher irrespective of where they are located.
 I’m talking about the culture of publishing, and the culture of publishing for most academic publishers is one of tradition.

 Tradition is what keeps most publishers automating, rather than innovating.
 Staid, European publishing houses like Oxford University Press, with histories that date back to the first printing presses, are not the only publishers influenced by a culture of tradition.
-Tradition equally affects our modern — by contrast — American society publishers, many of whom take pride in uninterrupted journal publishing throughout the Great Depression and World Wars.
-Every morning, the publishing executive walks down the long hallway, past the framed photographs and oil paintings of former publishers, beginning with the bearded gentleman with the pince-nez and ending with himself, a more youthful version staring back through the glass.
+Tradition equally affects our modern (by contrast) American society publishers, many of whom take pride in uninterrupted journal publishing throughout the Great Depression and World Wars.
+Every morning, the publishing executive walks down the long hallway, past the framed photographs and oil paintings of former publishers, beginning with the bearded gentleman with the pince-nez and ending with himself — albeit a more youthful version — staring back through the glass.
 No publishing executive wants to be known as the one who ended the lineage, which is why so few are willing to tamper with tradition.

 Silicon Valley is a different matter altogether.
-The West coast of the United States lacks the history and tradition of many institutions located on the East coast of the United States, let alone Europe.
-They are largely unencumbered by the chains of tradition that weigh most of us down, make us seek the safer route of automation over innovation.
+The West coast of the United States lacks the history and tradition of many institutions located on the East coast, let alone Europe.
+West coast institutions are largely unencumbered by the chains of tradition that weigh most of us down, make us seek the safer route of automation over innovation.

-Innovation isn’t cheap, and innovation is very risky.
+Innovation is also expensive and risky.
 One may ask why a middle-aged publisher with a steady job and kids in school would leave the most successful venture from another West coast innovator to take a job at a new start-up?
 I have no doubt that his work will be hard, but this is not the typical garage startup where someone takes a second mortgage on his house or borrows money from his parents.
 Risk is much easier when you are playing with someone else’s money.

 Silicon Valley venture capital is behind PeerJ and Tim O’Reilly, who has taken great interest in open access recently, has a place on its governing board.
-Nevertheless, venture capitalists like to get paid, not dividends, like shareholders of a public commercial publisher, but huge profits when they cash out.
-Think Facebook.
+Nevertheless, venture capitalists like to get paid –not dividends, like shareholders of a public commercial publisher– but huge profits when they cash out.
 Reuters seems to have forgotten this little detail when talking about publisher profits.